pentamorfico/hoodini/README.md

 This README documents installation, the command-line interface and all available options, produced output files, and a few examples to get you started.

+## Development standards

+See [docs/STYLE_GUIDE.md](docs/STYLE_GUIDE.md) for conventions on repository structure, naming, imports, typing, and testing.
+New code should follow these guidelines to keep the project consistent with PEP 8 and the Google Python Style Guide.

 ## Installation

 Before using `hoodini`, ensure you have Python and required system tools installed.
 The project provides an example Conda environment in `environment.yml`.
 It is advised to create the environment with mamba instead of conda due to beter conflict resolution.